 For schools for which approval for discontinuation has been secured, budget shares may be made available until closure.

 3.5 BANK AND BUILDING SOCIETY ACCOUNTS

-Schools without a bank account at the start of the scheme cannot opt to hold one until any deficit balance has been cleared.
-Any school requesting a bank account at a later date will not be able to do so until any deficit has been cleared.
-The request for a school to operate a local bank account for the first time must be made following the agreement of the full Governing Body
+The request for a school to operate a local bank account for the first time must be made following the agreement of the full Governing Body.